KAI Commuter: History

-Starting October 2020, the operations of both Prambanan Express commuter rail dan Lokal Merak train previously managed by KAI were transferred to KAI Commuter after obtain operation permit from Ministry of Transportation on 3 June 2020.
+From 2020 onwards, KAI Commuter began expanding its operations nationwide.
+Starting October 2020, the operations of both the Prambanan Express commuter rail and Lokal Merak train previously managed by KAI were transferred to KAI Commuter after obtain operation permit from Ministry of Transportation on 3 June 2020.
 Prambanan Express is a commuter rail serving Yogyakarta and (formerly) Surakarta greater areas, which includes cities and regencies in Special Region of Yogyakarta and Central Java, while Lokal Merak is an economy-class local train operating from Rangkasbitung Station (a terminus of KRL Commuterline Green Line) to Merak Station (the westernmost station in Java which has connection to the Port of Merak) and vice versa.
 Prambanan Express is currently no longer serving Surakarta greater area as the electric KAI Commuter Yogyakarta Line became operational in February 2021 on the segment between Surakarta and Yogyakarta.
-Starting 1 April 2022, KAI Commuter will take over the Bandung Raya commuter trains, which consisted of 2 lines.
+Starting 1 April 2022, KAI Commuter took over the Greater Bandung commuter trains, which consisted of two lines.
+In 2024, the entire Surabaya commuter rail network began to be operated by KAI Commuter as its eastern division.

 Services

-COMMET
+KMT

-COMMET (Commuter Electronic Ticketing), largely known as KMT (Kartu Multi-Trip, "multitrip card") is the brand of contactless smart card issued by KAI Commuter.
+KMT (Kartu Multi-Trip, "multitrip card"), or formerly COMMET (Commuter Electronic Ticketing), is the brand of contactless smart card issued by KAI Commuter.
 First launched on 1 July 2013, it is used primarily for multiple journey purpose in KRL Commuterline-branded services (i.e. in Greater Jakarta and Yogyakarta-Solo).
 The card has no expiry date.
 In Greater Jakarta KRL Commuterline, it can be used with a minimum credit of Rp 5,000 after KAI Commuter introduced fare adjustment machines.
 Passengers who don't have enough credit in their card can top-up at fare adjustment machines or two-way ticket counters.

-In Greater Jakarta system, there are also single-journey cards called THB (Tiket Harian Berjaminan, "guaranteed daily ticket") running on the same system, but with expiry date of 7 days since last purchase.
+In October 2021, KAI Commuter began a trial to expand the use of Multi Trip Card on other major public transportation systems in Greater Jakarta such as Transjakarta, MRT Jakarta and LRT Jakarta.
+Following the trial, KAI Commuter began to partner bus operators and local governments in Yogyakarta, Central Java and East Java, expanding the use of KMT for Trans Jateng, Trans Jogja and Trans Jatim bus systems.
+However, most notably, it is not accepted as a payment method for BRT programs supported by central government-backed Teman Bus and Biskita.

-In October 2021, KAI Commuter starts trial to expand the use of Multi Trip Card on other major public transportation systems in Greater Jakarta such as Transjakarta, MRT Jakarta and LRT Jakarta.
+There were single-trip cards called THB (Tiket Harian Berjaminan, "guaranteed daily ticket") running on the same system, but with an expiry date of seven days since last purchase.
+The THB was discontinued in August 2019.